OWASP/samm/Current Releases/z-other-website-content/summit.md

 url: '/summit2019'
 ---

-## Collaborate and learn from key players in the Application Security industry
+## SAMM track, an overview and commentary of the event

-The Open Security Summit 2019 is focused on the collaboration between Developers and Application Security and organised with the support of OWASP.
+The Open Security Summit 2019 focused on the collaboration between Developers and Application Security and was organised with the support of OWASP.
-A 5-day summit for attendees to work and collaborate intensively towards a specific Application Security challenge with a focus on actionable outcomes.
+The 5-day sprint on SAMMv2 enabled attendees to work and collaborate intensively towards specific Application Security challenges with a focus on actionable outcomes.
-By attending you’ll develop valuable skills, build your professional network, and enhance the profile of our organisation globally.

-During the Summit you will:

-* Meet leading figures from OWASP, security, development, government agencies and vendor companies.
-* Collaborate on action plans in working sessions that tackle some of the hardest security problems we are facing in 2019.
-* Learn new skills at hands-on working sessions.
-* Connect with like-minded individuals who are passionate about AppSec.

-The summit takes place from June 3 -7, 2019.
-The venue is the Woburn Forest Center Parcs, Bedfordshire, UK.

-You can find the Summit schedule here: https://open-security-summit.org/schedule/

-And the SAMM team are working together on a 5-day sprint on SAMMv2 which you can read about here: https://open-security-summit.org/tracks/owasp-samm/

-To read more and book your place click here: https://open-security-summit.org/tickets/
+In addition to specific Maturity Models sessions, a large number of [OWASP SAMM](https://open-security-summit.org/tracks/owasp-samm/) Working Sessions took place at the Summit.

+For SAMM, it is a great opportunity to get the team together, be extra productive, and meet SAMM users.

+If you weren't able to attend this year, you can still [visit the website](https://open-security-summit.org/) and read up on the summit tracks, participants, and outomes.

+### SAMM Track - Main focus

+The measurement model was at the forefront of this year’s summit discussions.
+With the goal to release SAMM v2 before the end of the year, the working sessions were used to discuss question format, scoring and quality indicators to address any ambiguity.

+### Feedback and contributions

+The OSS2019 brought together new members and users from all over the world to attend the SAMM track.
+As an open source project, we highly value the feedback from our community, and we offer several ways of providing that feedback.

+Also, to help users make impactful content contributions to our Git repository, we produced a step-by-step guide.

+During OSS2019 we had some sessions focusing on the integration with other tracks taking place in the summit:

+* DevSecOps with a focus on DSO MM to SAMM
+* Threat modeling with a discussion around the alignment of maturity levels and SAMM threat assessment practices
+* We started mapping OWASP ASVS to SAMM
+* We also had a session to talk about a guidance document specific to Agile processes
+### What's the plan for the future?

+Currently, the OWASP SAMM team is working to complete the measurement model questions covering the business functions: Verification, Design, Governance, Implementation, and Operations.

+The idea is to publish them as soon as possible to get user feedback before the last push towards v2.

+The next steps will be to update the activity descriptions and goals based on the new questions and discussions at OSS2019.

+We are planning a SAMM summit for autumn, when we plan to have SAMM v2 ready for release.

+We would also like to thank our outstanding sponsors for their support of OWASP SAMM, and if you want to learn more about OSS2019 you can visit the website.